wezm/wezm.net/v2/content/posts/2024/yoga-7x-snapdragon-developer-review/index.md

 extremely basic Makefile in one of my projects.
 I found [pymake], which seems to have been created specifically to improve the `make` experience on Windows.
 I was able to `pip install py-make` and do what I needed to do in my project.

+**Update 26 Jul 2024:** [Adam on Mastodon pointed out][voltagex] that GNU make has a `bat` file for building with MSVC on Windows.
+I tried this and it built successfully without the need to install any other dependencies.
+It did however build an x86 binary and not an Arm one.

 _End rant_